Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/010_boms.en.md

 The client also downloads several files containing a hash and the filename of the hashed file.

+If [OpenPGP](/server/configuration/optional/open-pgp/) is configured on the server, the client furthermore downloads cryptografic signatures for the BOMs.
+They are saved in ".json.asc" files, and can for example be verified using [Sequoia-PGP](/integration/open-pgp/).

 {{< example tree_boms >}}

 Before requesting files for download, BOMnipotent Client makes an inventory of the BOMs already present in the folder, and downloads only the missing ones.